IhateChoosingNickNames/converter/README.md

 ## Set enviroment:
-Fill go to /infra folder and create and fill .env file according to shown in .env.sample file.
+Go to /infra folder and create and fill .env file according to shown in .env.sample file.
 - SECRET_KEY=... # secret key from Django project
 - CONTAINER_NAME=backend # name of your backend container
 - API_KEY=... - key for http://api.exchangeratesapi.io